-We are committed to supporting decision-makers with timely data and evidence to help them respond to the COVID-19 pandemic.
+We are experienced in supporting decision-makers with timely data and evidence to help them respond to the COVID-19 pandemic.

 Laterite is following the advice of public health authorities in the countries where we work.
-Most of our staff are working from home, and we have suspended all field work activities to comply with social distancing guidelines and travel restrictions.
+We are monitoring the situation closely and have developed dedicated safety protocols for fieldwork during the pandemic.

-We are re-inventing our way of working, collecting and analyzing data, to continue delivering impactful research during this period.
-We are also developing new analytical tools to predict the trajectory of the crisis and tweaking existing research projects to generate relevant insights on the effects of COVID-19.
+We have re-invented our way of working, and collecting and analyzing data, to continue delivering impactful research even during periods of lockdown and restrictions.
+We are also adjusting existing research projects to generate relevant insights on the effects of COVID-19.

-We are supporting our clients in any way we can to deliver actionable insights on how COVID-19 is affecting the communities and businesses they work with in East Africa, with a focus on phone surveys.
-Our teams are mobilized and responding to short- and medium-term requests.
+We are supporting our clients in any way we can to deliver actionable insights on how COVID-19 is affecting the communities and businesses they work with in East Africa, including through phone surveys.
+Our teams are mobilized and ready for work.